 Mitchell in his What Do Pictures Want observes that paintings force a shift in our relationship to the art.
 Indeed, the painting may embody the female gaze.
 Or the ‘feeling painting’.

 Isabelle Graw speaks of paintings as ‘quasi-persons‘, that they may actually be projecting an active presence.

 Paintings announce their presence and speak.
 Hanging such a painting in your house is like a new person joining the household.
-What if it hangs in the bedroom — becoming part of that intimacy?
+What if it hangs in the bedroom — does it become part of that intimacy?

-There is a semi-active area of academic thought, called “sociology of art”, which in some places is just an epistemological ‘game’ to be played, a bit like the Frankfurt School and much critical theory (remember ‘altermodernism’ that intellectual wind-egg?).
+There is an area of academic thought, called “sociology of art”, which in some way is an epistemological ‘game’ to be played, a bit like the Frankfurt School and critical theory (remember ‘altermodernism’).
 IF we really want to grasp a different way to this thinking, a painting, once painted becomes a public object.
 The artist is merely the author as such and their sociological associations are more about the sociology of artists, than art.
-But if we look at the art work itself, and how it sits within communities of other art works, do we not have to think of art in some sociological sense.
+But if we look at the art work itself, and how it sits within communities of other art works, do we not have to think of art in some sociological sense?

 Art has its own ontology and its own cosmology.
 Perhaps it also has its own sociology?

 And what do we call a group of paintings, a crowd? a gallery? a what??